broadly/node-healthchecks/README.md

 `filename` -- The name of the checks file
 `onFailed` -- Called with array of failed checks `timeout`  -- Timeout slow responses
+`strictSSL` -- Defaults to true, false allows use of self-signed certificates for development

 You can specify the timeout in milliseconds or as a string, e.g. "3s" for 3 seconds.